cullenmcdermott/cloud-native-stack/README.md

 ### Deploy the Eidos Agent

-The Eidos Agent runs as a Kubernetes Job to automatically capture cluster configuration snapshots.
+Eidos can also be deployed as an agent into your Kubernetes cluster as a Job to automatically capture cluster configuration snapshots.
 This is useful for auditing, troubleshooting, and configuration management.

+> NOTE: Eidos is fully self-contained CLI.
+Id does not connect to any external resources and never emits any of the captured configuration outside of the cluster.

 #### Prerequisites